uwctri/Recalculate/README.md

 ## TODO

 * Preview of changes to be made without saving.
 Persist after leaving page?
-* Additional logging around an API hit, generating the above preview, or starting a recalc
+Add logging for this.